GSA/plainlanguage.gov/_guidelines/write/words/verbs/writeContract.md

 ## Sources

-- Danielson, Wayne A. and Dominic L. Larosa, A New Readability Formula Based on the Stylistic Age of Novels, 33
+- Danielson, Wayne A. and Dominic L. Larosa, A New Readability Formula Based on the Stylistic Age of Novels, 33 _Journal of Reading_, (1989), pp. 194, 196.

-  <cite>Journal of Reading</cite>

-  (1989), pp. 194, 196.

-- Garner, Bryan A.,

-  <cite>Legal Writing in Plain English</cite>

-  , 2001, University of Chicago Press, Chicago, pp. 49-50.
+- Garner, Bryan A., _Legal Writing in Plain English_, 2001, University of Chicago Press, Chicago, pp. 49-50.

-- Garner, Bryan A.,

-  <cite>The Elements of Legal Style</cite>

-  , 2002, Oxford Univ.
+- Garner, Bryan A., _The Elements of Legal Style_, 2002, Oxford Univ.
 Press, Oxford and New York, pp. 81-2.